 So, Your RV Water Pump Rattles?

 Of all the possible sources of RV rattles, one of the most elusive just may be your water pump.
-If you’re having difficulty pinpointing the source of an annoying rattling noise and you track it down to the vicinity of your water pump, the pump itself just might be the culprit.
+If you’re having difficulty pinpointing the source of an annoying rattling noise and it’s traced to the vicinity of your water pump, the pump itself may be the culprit.

 Check Water Pump Mounting Bolts and Tighten If Loose